 Naturally, all digital marketing firms contend that “digital is the future of marketing.”
 And a lot of business owners are buying into the idea that a digital marketing firm is all they’ll ever need.

-But the world’s greatest brands, and the fastest growing small businesses, recognize one old-fashioned business school fact: The best marketing is a MIX of things.
+But the world’s greatest brands, the smartest marketing executives and the fastest growing small businesses, all recognize one old-fashioned business school fact: The best marketing is a MIX of things.

 You need a rich mixture of marketing tactics, marketing perspectives and marketing talent — both generalists and specialists.